-- e.
-Uses the information from the analysis of incidents to improve safety and quality - f.
-Incorporates risks identified in the analysis of incidents into the risk management system - g.
-Is regularly reviewed and improved to support the effectiveness of care - 1.11 The service provider uses the Australian Open Disclosure Framework when a patient is harmed from the provision of cosmetic surgery

-Feedback and complaints management

-1.12 The service provider:

-- a.
-Has processes to regularly seek feedback from patients about their experiences and outcomes of care - Has processes to regularly seek feedback from the workforce on their understanding and use of the safety and quality systems - c.
-Reviews and reports on feedback to improve safety and quality systems

-1.13 The service provider:

-- a.
-Supports patients to report complaints - b.
-Has processes to address complaints in a timely way - c.
-Uses information from the analysis of complaints to improve safety and quality - d.
-Provides patients with the contact details of relevant healthcare complaints authorities when there are unresolved complaints

-Healthcare records

-- 1.14 The service provider has a system for maintaining a record of care that: - a.
-Makes the record available to clinicians at the point of care - b.
-Requires the workforce to maintain accurate and complete records - c.
-Complies with security and privacy regulations - d.
-Supports systematic audit of clinical information - e.
-Integrates multiple information systems, where they are used - 1.15 The service provider has processes to: - a.
-Collect patient information prior to admission - b.
-Ensure patients that are admitted comply with the service provider's admission policies - 1.16 The service provider uses a digital clinical information system that: - a.
-Enables clinical information to be integrated into nationally agreed electronic health records
+Item Action Incident management and open disclosure 1.10 The Service has an incident management system that: a.
+Supports the workforce to communicate concerns and recognise and report incidents b.
+Supports patients, carers and families to communicate concerns or report incidents c.
+Involves the workforce in the review of incidents d.
+Provides timely feedback on the analysis of incidents to the workforce and to patients who have communicated concerns or incidents e.
+Uses the information from the analysis of incidents to improve safety and quality f.
+Incorporates risks identified in the analysis of incidents into the risk management system g.
+Is regularly reviewed and improved to support the effectiveness of care 1.11 The Service supports clinicians to use the Australian Open Disclosure Framework when a patient is harmed from the provision of cosmetic surgery Feedback and complaints management 1.12 The Service: a.
+Has processes to regularly seek feedback from patients about their experiences and outcomes of care b.
+Has processes to regularly seek feedback from the workforce on their understanding and use of the safety and quality systems c.
+Reviews and reports on feedback to improve safety and quality systems 1.13 The Service: a.
+Supports patients to report complaints b.
+Has processes to address complaints in a timely way c.
+Uses information from the analysis of complaints to improve safety and quality d.
+Provides patients with the contact details of relevant healthcare complaints authorities when there are unresolved complaints Healthcare records 1.14 The Service has a system for maintaining a record of care that: a.
+Makes the record available to clinicians at the point of care b.
+Requires the workforce to maintain accurate and complete records c.
+Complies with security and privacy regulations d.
+Supports systematic audit of clinical information e.
+Integrates multiple information systems, where they are used 1.15 The Service has processes to: a.
+Collect patient information prior to admission b.
+Ensure patients that are admitted comply with the Service's admission policies 1.16 The Service uses a digital clinical information system that: a.
+Enables clinical information to be integrated into nationally agreed electronic health records b.
+Supports interoperability by the use of the national healthcare unique identifier and standard national terminology

-- b.
-Supports interoperability by the use of national healthcare unique identifier and standard national terminology - 1.17 Where the service provider is adding clinical information into the nationally agreed electronic health records, they implement processes for the workforce to access information in compliance with legislative requirements
+Item Action 1.17 Where the Service is adding clinical information into the nationally agreed electronic health records, it implements processes for the workforce to access information in compliance with legislative requirements